jbshep/conversational-python-legacy/chapters/ch3_loops.md

 \end{codelisting}

-The highlighted block of code in Listing~\ref{code:pirate_sent2} checks to see if there’s still text residing in `sentence`.
+The highlighted block of code in Listing~\ref{code:pirate_sent2} checks to see if there's still text residing in `sentence`.

-Now all that’s left is to do the translating.
-We will take each `word` and append its translation to a new string which we’ll call `pirate`.
+Now all that's left is to do the translating.
+We will take each `word` and append its translation to a new string which we'll call `pirate`.
 We can get rid of our `print` statements, too, since they were only there to aid our understanding of what the code does.
 Listing~\ref{code:pirate_sent3} is our final code.